SinaAlemohammad/Neon/README.md

 ```

 ### 2) Download checkpoints & FID stats
-To keep things short here, just run:
+Run this command to download all of our model and FID references
 ```bash
 bash download_models.sh
 ```
 This will populate `checkpoints/` and `fid_stats/` with the required files.

 ### 3) Evaluate (FID/IS)
-Below are quiet, print-only commands that generate in memory and report FID/IS.
+Bellow are the commands that evaluated models and report FID/IS.
 All assume **8 GPUs**; adjust `--nproc_per_node` as needed.

 **xAR VAE dependency (credit: [MAR](https://github.com/LTH14/mar))**
 Before running xAR FID, download the KL‑16 VAE checkpoint to the existing folder: